dgai91/pytorch-acnn-model/README.md

 # 18.12.17 The Renewed Version
 These days, I reviewed the paper again and update my code.
 But the acc is still low.

-Could somebody can give me some advice?
+Could somebody give me some advice?
 # Network Structure
 <p align="center"><img width="60%" src="acnn_structure.png" /></p>